jundalisay/spblist/content/en/research/ancient/mayan/popol/part-1/chapter-03.md

 This is why they were killed, they were deluged.

 A heavy resin fell from the sky.
-The one called Xecotcovach came and gouged out their eyes.
+- Xecotcovach came and gouged out their eyes.

-Camalotz came and cut off their heads.
+- Camalotz came and cut off their heads.

-Cotzbalam came and devoured their flesh.
+- Cotzbalam came and devoured their flesh.

-Tucumbalam came, too, and broke and mangled their bones and their nerves, and ground and crumbled their bones.
+- Tucumbalam came, too, and broke and mangled their bones and their nerves, and ground and crumbled their bones.

 This was to punish them because they had not thought of their mother, nor their father, the Heart of Heaven, called Huracán.